taraak/mp5-fall2015/README.md

 You can run the provided visualization method using `python` (Python 3) and the visualization is called a [Voronoi tesselation](https://en.wikipedia.org/wiki/Voronoi_diagram).

-> Instructions on how to launch the visualization
+> One can visualize the tessalation produced by k-means clustering by writing the JSON formatted cluster information to `voronoi.json` in the `visualize` directory and then launch `visualize.py` as follows: `python3 visualize.py`
+> For the curious, you can also see some Javascript in action here.

 #### Least Squares Regression